What does it mean to have Down syndrome?

 Down syndrome occurs in one out of every 691 live births, and more than 400,000 people in the U.S. have this genetic condition.
-One of the most frequently occurring chromosomal abnormalities, Down syndrome affects people of all ages, races, and economic levels.
-Today, individuals with Down syndrome are active participants in the educational, vocational, social, and recreational aspects of our communities.
+One of the most frequently occurring chromosomal abnormalities, Down syndrome, affects people of all ages, races, and economic levels.
+Today, individuals with Down syndrome are active participants in our communities' educational, vocational, social, and recreational aspects.
 In fact, there are more opportunities than ever before for individuals with Down syndrome to develop their abilities, discover their talents, and realize their dreams.
 For example, more teens and adults with Down syndrome each year are graduating from high school, going to college, finding employment, and living independently.

 The opportunities currently available to individuals with Down syndrome have never been greater.
 However, it is only through the collective efforts of parents, professionals, and concerned citizens that acceptance is becoming even more widespread.

 Down syndrome Myths and Truths

 Myth: Down syndrome is a rare genetic disorder.